Cherotich-Ngeno/Tanzania_Water_Pump_Analysis/README.md

 ## Introduction

-This analysis contains an analysis of Tanzanian water pump data in order to provide the Tanzania Government a tool with which to determine water pump functionality and information on how to improve pump maintenance efficiency.
+This is an analysis of Tanzanian water pump data in order to provide the Tanzania Government a tool with which to determine water pump functionality and information on how to improve pump maintenance efficiency.
 This analysis will focus to determining which factors needs attention to increase efficiency of the water pumps.
 The Tanzanian Government can use this analysis to improve prediction and identification of which pumps are non functional or may need repair, therefore increasing access to potable water across Tanzania.

 ## Business Problem